annumberhocker/hlc_confidentiality_ex/README.md

 The code for this example is located in https://github.com/annumberhocker/hlc_confidentiality_ex/tree/master/private-data-example1

 Note the rules in the permissions.acl file.
-The only access given to the Order Asset is the abiity to create it within the CreateOrder Transaction function:
+The only access given to the Order Asset is the ability to create it within the CreateOrder Transaction function:

 ```rule SellerReadandCreateOrder {
     description: "Allow Sellers to create order assets"